 Reach out to a donor recognition wall provider to discuss how your donor wall can best represent your organization.
 You’ll want to recognize each supporter in a special and unique way that is also eye-catching for visitors to your facility.

 Let our Fundraising Software Help You Jumpstart Your Planned Giving Program

 You’ve seen how vital wealth screenings can be to establishing a planned giving program, so reach out to your friends at iWave today to see how you can start using our platform for your fundraising ventures.

-If you’re new to iWave, contact us so we can show you through a free demo or fundraising assessment just how our next-generation software can assist with all your fundraising needs.
+If you’re new to iWave, contact us so we can show you through a custom demo or fundraising assessment just how our next-generation software can assist with all your fundraising needs.